Helena Bochořáková-Dittrichová: Influences

 Bochořáková-Dittrichová was influenced by the Flemish artist Frans Masereel, while studying in Paris Masereel and other graphic novelists at the time were addressing issues of oppression and social injustice in their works; however, Bochořáková-Dittrichová's work was distinct, presenting the realistic and day-to-day lives of middle-class families, and also domestic issues that resembled her own life and upbringing.

 Bochořáková-Dittrichová's art style is resonant with the contemporary trends in a number of European authors – Käthe Kollwitz, Ernst Barlach and Frank Brangwyn.

 Major works

 Her first work, Z Mého Dětství (From my Childhood), published in 1929, is considered to be the first graphic novel (or wordless novel) published by a woman.
 The work consists of a story about the day-to-day activities of a sheltered girl in a middle-class family, and is told entirely through woodcuts.
-The book was later published in an edition of 300 by the British bookshop and gallery A. Zwemmer, formerly of Charing Cross Road London.
+The book was later republished in German in September 1930 under the title of Kindheit, in French in October 1930 under the title of Enfance, and in English in January 1931 in an edition of 300 by the British bookshop and gallery A. Zwemmer, formerly of Charing Cross Road London under the title of Childhood.
 Her other major work, Malířka Na Cestách (The Painter on the Road), which was unpublished, presents 52 woodcuts and is likely an autobiography of the artists own journey.